Frequently Asked Questions

 For more detailed information go to the Registrar's Office .

 What types of aircraft are used?

-Piper Warriors, Arrows, and a Super Cub
+Cessna 172s, Piper Arrow, and a Top Cub

 Does a student have to be a degree-seeking student to take the courses or may a student just take the AVIT courses and get the private pilots' license?